List of EastEnders characters introduced in 1986

 The following is a list of characters that first appeared in the BBC soap opera EastEnders in 1986, by order of first appearance.
 All characters were introduced by the show's co-creator Julia Smith.
 The first character to be introduced during the year is John Fisher (Dave Dale), a drag queen hired for The Queen Victoria pub.
 Jan Hammond (Jane How), the long-term mistress of Den Watts (Leslie Grantham), was introduced in January.
 March sees the first appearances of The Firm mobster Brad Williams (Jonathan Stratt), Dot Cotton's (June Brown) husband Charlie Cotton (Christopher Hancock) and new brewery area manager James Willmott-Brown (William Boyde).
 The newborn daughter of Michelle Fowler (Susan Tully), Vicki Fowler (Emma Herry), was introduced in May.

-Judith Jacob and Pam St. Clement made their debuts as health visitor Carmel Jackson and Pat Butcher, the former wife of Pete Beale (Peter Dean), in June.
+In June, Judith Jacob and Pam St. Clement made their debuts as health visitor Carmel Jackson and Pat Butcher, the former wife of Pete Beale (Peter Dean).
 June also sees the beginning of a new storyline, The Banned, which introduces Harry Reynolds (Gareth Potter), Tessa Parker (Josephine Melville) and Eddie Hunter (Simon Henderson).
 Irene (Katherine Parr), the aunt of Lofty Holloway (Tom Watt), begins appearing from July.
 Michael Cashman and Donald Tandy joined the cast as middle-class yuppie Colin Russell and army war veteran Tom Clements respectively in August.
 New general practitioner Jaggat Singh (Amerjit Deu) and Barry Clark (Gary Hailes), a love interest for Colin, make their first appearances in November.
 Rezaul Kabir (Tanveer Ghani), the cousin of Naima Jeffery (Shreela Ghosh), is introduced in December.
 Additionally, multiple other characters appear throughout the year.

 John Fisher

 John Fisher, played by Dave Dale, is a drag queen who is hired by publican Angie Watts (Anita Dobson) in January 1986 to perform for the premier drag night at The Queen Victoria public house.
-Following the publicity over Angie's drink driving case, she and her husband, Den (Leslie Grantham), worry that the brewery who owns the pub might find cause to cancel their tenancy, and 'free entertainment' is seen as a way to bolster the evening trade.
+Following the publicity over Angie's drink driving case, she and her husband, Den (Leslie Grantham), worry that the brewery which owns the pub might find cause to cancel their tenancy, and 'free entertainment' is seen as a way to bolster the evening trade.

 The first drag night is a success until Pete Beale (Peter Dean) starts heckling the performer.
 John mistakes Pete's intent, thinking he wants to join in with the act.
 John playfully takes Pete's pint on-stage and Pete leaps after it, causing a tussle to ensue.
 Seconds later, Den finds himself on the floor breaking up the pair.
 The surprise arrival of Den's mistress, Jan Hammond (Jane How), prompts Den to close the pub early, so the act is halted prematurely.

 Sharon Watts (Letitia Dean) is quite impressed with the drag artiste and thinks him to be a caring and sensitive person.
 When he mentions that his other job is delivering 'kiss-o-grams', she hatches a plan for starting her own business.
 John performs several more drag evenings in The Vic.
 His last appearance is on 27 February 1986.